nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

   `viewalias` <br>
   Shows `hs:history` in the list.

-### 3.18.
+### 3.19.
 Saving the data

-For you to be able to keep your list, even if you close and re-open the application.<br>
+You would want to have your data on your computer always updated, even if you close and re-open the application.<br>
-Todo list data are saved in the hard disk automatically after any command that changes the data.<br>
+ToLuist data are saved in the hard disk automatically after any command that changes the data.
+By default, the data is saved `data/toluist.json`, relative to the `toluist.jar` executable file.<br>
 There is no need to save manually.

-### 3.19.
+### 3.20.
 Change storage location for save data: `save`

-For when you want to switch the save location of the application, such as if you are moving it to a Dropbox folder.<br>
+Occasionally, you may want to change the save location of the application, such as if you are moving it to a Dropbox folder.<br>
-Changes the location for the storage file used in this system. <br>
+`save` changes the location for the storage file used in this system. <br>
 Warning: If a file with the requested name already exists, it will be overwritten. <br>
 Format: `save NEWFILELOCATION`

 > * All data will be moved to the new file location.
 > * If the file does not exist, the file will be created.
 > * The old file will be removed.
+> * This feature is similar to the `Save as...` feature in other applications.

 Example:
 * `save data/savefile.txt` <br>
   Sets the save storage location to `data/savefile.txt`.

-### 3.20.
+### 3.21.
 Change storage location for load data: `load`

-For when you want to switch the load location of the application, such as when you want to load the data from a file in Dropbox.<br>
+Occasionally, you may want to load the data from a different location, such as when you want to load the data from a file in Dropbox.<br>
-Changes the location for the storage file used in this system. <br>
+`load` changes the location for the storage file used in this system. <br>
 Format: `load NEWFILELOCATION`

 > * The new save location will be updated to the location.